instancio/instancio/website/docs/getting-started.md

 Instancio is packaged as a multi-release JAR and can be used with **Java 8** or higher.

+It has a single `compile` dependency on `org.slf4j:slf4j-api`.

-Since version `1.5.0` supports creating
+Since version `1.5.0` Instancio supports creating:

 - `java.lang.Record` classes on Java 16
 - `sealed` classes on Java 17